Tech-at-DU/ACS-1120-Intro-Data-Structures/Lessons/FlaskWebApp.md

   - Set up an isolated virtual environment with `virtualenv`
   - Develop a Flask web app locally (access via `localhost`)
-  - Push your Flask web app to Heroku servers (on the Web)
+  - Push your Flask web app to Render servers (on the Web)

 ## Stretch Challenges